VanessaTsang888/the-complete-2023-web-development-bootcamp/S20-APIs/246-using-body-parser-to-parse-post/WeatherProject/README.md

-# Node.js Training
+# Node.js Training - Weather Web Application

 For my Node.js training I used three of the sections from [The Complete 2023 Web Development Bootcamp Udemy training course](https://www.udemy.com/course/the-complete-web-development-bootcamp/)

-**Sections Used**

-1. Section 18: Node.js
-2. Section 19: Express.js with Node.js
-3. Section 20: APIs - Application Programming Interfaces.

-## Weather Web App
-As part of section 20, I develop a Weather web app for a user to input a city to find the weather condition for that city.
+As part of my Node.js training I had developed a website application that allows a user to input a city name to return the weather condition for that location.
+This is a dynamic single page web application that uses Node.js with the framework Express.js.

+## Sections and Lectures
+As part of section 20 of this Udemy training course, I develop a Weather web app using a third party API from the [Open Weather Map website](https://openweathermap.org/api) which is the external server that responses to my server (app.js) via the API that I've written into the entery of my web application called app.js.

 The lectures I used to develop this dynamic and interactive Node.js app are:

 - 239. Why Do We Need APIs?
 - 240. API Endpoints, Paths and Parameters.